 Registration, order and planning of the exams

-After an applicant has been accepted by the CEA as candidate for the Certificate, he/she can also present himself/herself as a candidate for the Test.
-Candidates for the Test are required to send a written application to the NBA.
+After an applicant has been accepted by the CPC as candidate for the Certificate, the applicant can also apply as a candidate for the Test.
+Only after the CPC reach a positive preliminary opinion you can apply for the test.
+Candidates for the Test can mail an application to the NBA: firstname.lastname@example.org.

-The NBA will try to set a date for the exams in consultation with the candidate.
+The NBA will set a date for the exams in consultation with the candidate.
 Exams will not be held in December, January, July and August.
 All exams will be held each semester.

 Candidates are free to start with the exams in Law or Tax law/ taxation.

-When presenting for the exam in Dutch Law a candidate has to mention his/her schedule of the exams.
+When presenting for the exam in Dutch Law a candidate has to mention the candidates schedule of the exams.